 - A valid VARA, ADGM/FSRA, or DFSA license is non-negotiable for any exchange operating in the UAE.

-- VARA requires all licensed platforms to maintain full 1:1 backing of customer funds.
+- VARA requires all licensed platforms to maintain full 1:1 token-level backing of customer virtual assets.

-- The leading licensed options for UAE traders in 2026 include Backpack, Binance, OKX, Kraken, Rain, and Coinbase.
+- The leading licensed options for UAE traders in 2026 include Backpack, Binance, OKX, Kraken (only received preliminary apporval), and Rain

 What to Look For in a UAE-Compliant Exchange